 In this example, we are looking at the number of product defects in each of the listed categories.

-When you look at the number of defects from the largest to the smallest occurrences, it is easy to see how to prioritize improvement efforts.
+When you look at the number of defects from the largest to the smallest occurrences, it is easy to prioritize improvement efforts.

 How to Draw a Pareto Chart

 To draw a Pareto chart is quite simple.
 The major part is collecting the right data.
 Pareto Chart Template

 Steps to make a Pareto Chart

-In the below chart, I need to find the major root cause of my quality issues related to the steel industry during a casting process.
+In the below chart, I need to find the major root cause of my quality issues related to the steel industry during the casting process.

 You can download the TemplateTemplate and follow along the below steps;